firefly-cpp/NiaAML/README.md

 )
 ```

-An individual in the second type of optimization is a real-valued vector that has a size equal to the sum of number of keys in all three dictionaries (classifier's _params, feature transformation algorithm's _params and feature selection algorithm's _params) and a value of each dimension is in range [0.0, 1.0].
+An individual in the first type of optimization is represented as a real-valued vector that has a size equal to the sum of the number of keys in all three dictionaries (classifier's _params, Feature Transformation algorithm's _params and feature selection algorithm's _params) and the value of each dimension is in the range [0.0, 1.0].
 The second type of optimization maps real values from the individual's vector to those parameter definitions in the dictionaries.
 Each parameter's value can be defined as a range or array of values.
-In the first case, a value from vector is mapped from one iterval to another and in the second case, a value from vector falls into one of the bins that represent an index of the array that holds possible parameter's values.
+In the first case, a value from a vector is mapped from one iterval to another, and in the second case, a value from the vector falls into one of the bins that represent an index of the array that holds possible parameters` values.

-Let's say we have a classifier with 3 parameters, feature selection algorithm with 2 parameters and feature transformation algorithm with 4 parameters.
-Size of an individual in the second type of optimization is 9.
-Size of an individual in the first type of optimization is always 3 (1 classifier, 1 feature selection algorithm and 1 feature transform algorithm).
+Let's say we have a classifier with 3 parameters, a feature selection algorithm with 2 parameters and feature transformation algorithm with 4 parameters.
+The size of an individual in the second type of optimization is 9.
+The size of an individual in the first type of optimization is always 3 (1 classifier, 1 feature selection algorithm and 1 feature transformation algorithm).

 In some cases we may want to tune a parameter that needs additional information for setting its range of values, so we cannot set the range in the initialization method.
-In that case we should set its value in the dictionary to None and define it later in the process.
-The parameter will be a part of parameter tuning process as soon as we define its possible values.
+In that case, we should set its value in the dictionary to None and define it later in the process.
+The parameter will be a part of the parameter tuning process as soon as we define its possible values.
 For example, see [Select K Best Feature Selection](niaaml/preprocessing/feature_selection/select_k_best.py) and its parameter `k`.

 ## Examples